NASHUA REGIONAL PLANNING COMMISSION BYLAWS

 ARTICLE VII.
 VOTING

-A. General: A majority vote of the Commissioners present, when a quorum has been established, is required to approve all formal Commission actions.
+A. General: A majority vote of the Commissioners present, when a quorum has been established, is required to approve all formal Commission and MPO Policy Committee actions.

 B. Roll Call: Any Commissioner may request a roll call vote on any matter.